Updated February 29, 2021

 The fundamentals of good investing remains the same.
 The best investment books of all time don’t change very easily; few world class investment books are made every year.

-In terms of the specifics, I would recommend starting with three books:
+In terms of the specifics, I would recommend starting with a 2-3 books as explained in the video below.

 - A great book for beginners as Stanley will challenge a lot of your misconceptions about who the rich really are.
 They probably don’t earn as much as you think they do.